Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Performance Testing - Checks how fast the system responds under normal conditions.

-            Load Testing - Tests how the system handles many users or requests at the same time.
+            Load Testing - Tests how thejiohy users or requests at the same time.